Rosemary's Baby (film): Development

 In Rosemary's Baby: A Retrospective, a featurette on the DVD release of the film, screenwriter/director Roman Polanski, Paramount Pictures executive Robert Evans, and production designer Richard Sylbert reminisce at length about the production.
 Evans recalled William Castle brought him the galley proofs of the book and asked him to purchase the film rights even before Random House published the book in April 1967.
 The studio head recognized the commercial potential of the project and agreed with the stipulation that Castle, who had a reputation for low-budget horror films, could produce but not direct the film adaptation.
 He makes a cameo appearance as the man at the phone booth waiting for Mia Farrow's character to finish her call.

-François Truffaut claimed that Alfred Hitchcock was first offered the chance to direct the film but declined.
+François Truffaut said that Alfred Hitchcock was first offered the chance to direct the film but declined.
 Evans admired Polanski's European films and hoped he could convince him to make his American debut with Rosemary's Baby.
 He knew the director was a ski buff who was anxious to make a film with the sport as its basis, so he sent him the script for Downhill Racer along with the galleys for Rosemary's Baby.
 Polanski read the latter book non-stop through the night and called Evans the following morning to tell him he thought Rosemary's Baby was the more interesting project, and would like the opportunity to write as well as direct it.
 After negotiations, Paramount agreed to hire Polanski for the project, with a tentative budget of $1.9 million, $150,000 of which would go to Polanski.

 Polanski completed the 272-page screenplay for the film in approximately three weeks.
-Polanski closely modeled it on the original novel and incorporated large sections of the novel's dialogue and details, with much of it being lifted directly from the source text.
+Polanski closely modeled it on the original 1967 novel by Ira Levin and incorporated large sections of the novel's dialogue and details, with much of it being lifted directly from the source text.